Nashik: By Air

-Nashik has its airport located at Ozar and an old airport at Gandhinagar which connects Nashik to Mumbai.
-The Gandhinagar Airport is now reserved for the military.
-Nashik Airport is a domestic airport and is connected to Ahmedabad, Delhi, Goa, Hyderabad, Indore, Bangalore, Jaipur(via Indore) and Nagpur.
+Nashik has its airport located at Ozar ,and an older airstrip at Gandhinagar.
+The Gandhinagar Airstrip is now reserved for the military.
+Nashik Airport is a domestic airport and connects Nashik to Ahmedabad, Delhi, Goa, Hyderabad, Indore, Bangalore, Jaipur(via Indore).

 By Rail

-Nashik Road railway station is city railway station along with Deolali which lies within the city boundary.
+Nasik Road railway station is city railway station along with Deolali which lies within the city boundary.
 Regular travellers also travel to Kasara or Igatpuri from Mumbai and take a cab or bus to reach Nasik.

 By Road

 Nashik is served by National Highway 60.
 Mumbai-Nashik Expressway connects Nashik to Mumbai.

-India's first 10-lane expressway is going to be built between Nashik and Pune.
+India's first 10-lane expressway will be built between Nashik and Pune.
 The Surat-Nashik-Chennai expressway goes through Nashik city.
-The Samruddhi Mahamarg also goes 15 km from Nashik city.
+The Samruddhi Mahamarg also goes 15 km from Nashik city, through Sinnar.